 part = % ∙ whole

 When we work with the equations, I do manipulate the equations to show students how they are all versions of the same basic equation.

 For example, if we start with part = % ∙ whole and we’re looking for the whole (say the part is 35 and the percent is 25), we end up with

 35 = 0.25 ∙ x.
 From solving algebraic equations, students know that to

 find x, both sides will be divided by 0.25, which gives them

 (whole = part/%)

-If you decide to use the wheel, I hope you and your students like it!
+If you decide to use the percent of a number wheel (download HERE), I hope you and your students like it!

 If you’re looking for more percent of a number resources, check out the Percent of a Number Center Resources on TPT.

 Looking for other percent-related math wheels?
 Check out the free Fraction, Decimal, Percent math wheel!